CloudWithVarJosh/Jenkins-Basics-To-Production/Day 01/README.md

 ---

 ## Introduction

-Welcome to **Day 1 of Jenkins Basics to Production**.
-Before diving into Jenkins itself, it’s important to understand the **Software Development Life Cycle (SDLC)** and how modern build and automation practices evolved.

-In this lecture, we will:

 * Explore the phases of the **SDLC**, from requirements to feedback.
 * Contrast **Waterfall vs Agile/DevOps**, and why iterative, automated delivery is now standard.